 ITEM 5.
-MARKET FOR COMMON EQUITY AND RELATED STOCKHOLDER MATTERS dividends on its common stock, and Standard does not anticipate that it will pay dividends in the foreseeable future.
-As at August 31, 2003 Standard had 35 shareholders; one of these shareholders is an officer and director of Standard.
+MARKET FOR COMMON EQUITY AND RELATED STOCKHOLDER MATTERS

+During the past year, there has been no established trading market for Standard's common stock.
+Since its inception, Standard has not paid any dividends on its common stock, and Standard does not anticipate that it will pay dividends in the foreseeable future.
+As at August 31, 2005 Standard had 35 shareholders; one of these shareholders is an officer and director of Standard.